Frequently Asked Questions

 - Do I retain the rights to my work?

 - Absolutely.
 All applicants retain complete rights to their work.
-We make absolutely no claim of ownership to your submitted work.
+We make no claim of ownership to your submitted work.

 - Why are you factoring race into your decisions?